Didip-eu/ddpa_htr/README.md

    - compiling and augmenting regions out of pages (images + XML or JSON metadata)
    - extracting and serializing line samples
 + `HTRLineDataset` uses the resulting line samples for training, with options for masking and line-wide transforms

+Although it is possible to combine these classes in a single script in order to initialize a line-based HTR training set right out of a downloadable archive, it is better practice to  decompose the task into discrete stages, where intermediate outputs are stored on-disk, where they can easily be re-used for different downstream tasks.
+The recommended workflow is shown below.

 #### 1.1.
 Obtaining lines out of pages and regions: the `PageDataset` class